GET TO KNOW

 Diet: Small zooplankton

 Description: Blue-black shell.
-Occurs in large densities along CA coast.
-Is also found with Goose Barnacles.
-Predatory snails, including the dogwinkle, drill into the shell to eat the flesh.
+Occurs in large densities along rocky coasts.
+Is also found with Gooseneck Barnacles.
+Predatory snails, including the dogwinkle (Nucella sp), drill into the shell to eat the flesh.
 It is also eaten by humans, birds, marine mammals, dogwinkles and other predatory snails and crabs.

 Habitat: Rock cliffs and tidepools